tastest/CORE2/topmass/TopMassREADME.txt

 float topMassEst = getTopMassEstimate(d_llsol, hypIdx, Yourjets_p4(), tcmet, tcmetphi);

 -- to enable jet smearing:
-search for
- SM_JetMET in CORE/topmass/getTopMassEstimate.icc
-It is set to 1 == no jet smearing now.
-Set it to 100 for MC or 1000 for data (recommendation from Aram) to enable smearing.
-Code will be very slow (seconds per ttbar event)
+Call the Estimator this way:
+float topMassEst = getTopMassEstimate(d_llsol, hypIdx, Yourjets_p4(), tcmet, tcmetphi, 100);
+The "100" at the end is the number of smear iterations.
+Aram recommends 100 for MC or 1000 for data
+The smearing code is horribly slow (seconds per ttbar event) - so run it only on the final set of a few skimmed events... or compile it properly.